19hours/sg-statutes/Acts/Bankruptcy Act.md

 (a) he leaves, or attempts or makes preparations to leave, Singapore with any property the value of which is $500 or more and possession of which he is required to deliver up to the Official Assignee; or

-(b) in the 12 months before the presentation of the bankruptcy petition by or against him, or in the initial period, he did anything which would have been an offence under paragraph (a) if the bankruptcy order against him had been made immediately before he did it.
+(b) in the 12 months before the making of the bankruptcy application by or against him, or in the initial period, he did anything which would have been an offence under paragraph (a) if the bankruptcy order against him had been made immediately before he did it.

 ### Fraudulent dealing with property obtained on credit

-140\.—(1) A bankrupt shall be guilty of an offence if, in the 12 months before the presentation of the bankruptcy petition by or against him, or in the initial period, he disposed of any property which he had obtained on credit and, at the time he disposed of it, had not paid for.
+140\.—(1) A bankrupt shall be guilty of an offence if, in the 12 months before the making of the bankruptcy application by or against him, or in the initial period, he disposed of any property which he had obtained on credit and, at the time he disposed of it, had not paid for.

-(2) A person shall be guilty of an offence if, in the 12 months before the presentation of the bankruptcy petition by or against a bankrupt or in the initial period, he acquired or received property from the bankrupt knowing or believing —
+(2) A person shall be guilty of an offence if, in the 12 months before the making of the bankruptcy application by or against a bankrupt or in the initial period, he acquired or received property from the bankrupt knowing or believing —

 (a) that the bankrupt owed money in respect of the property; and